Cambodia isn’t just about its star attraction – there are plenty of other temples to visit, each one rich in history, culture and adventure.

 There’s a good reason why Preah Vihear might have slipped under most people’s radar until now: Up until 2011 this far-flung corner of northern Cambodia was the site of a border dispute with neighbouring Thailand, and it was only in August 2015 that the UK’s Foreign & Commonwealth Office removed their warning against travel to the area.

 Today, however, any threat of violence is thankfully long gone, and Preah Vihear offers a superb place to not only admire remarkably well-preserved Khmer ruins – dating back to the 10th century – but to do so with very few crowds around to clutter your photos.
 Built on a lone hill 525 metres above the surrounding plains, it also has the most spectacular views of any temple we’ve ever visited.

-Getting there: Preah Vihear is pretty remote – over three hours of good road from Siem Reap.
-Given the drive, it’s best to spend a night at the very pleasant Boutique Hotel, located nearby.
+Getting there: Preah Vihear is pretty remote – over three hours of good road from Siem Reap – but it’s worth it.

 Read more: Exploring Preah Vihear by Liam

 Best for: Peace and quiet

 Visitors who only set aside time for the tourist-ready temples of Angkor Wat will miss out on the thrill of discovering an ancient, overgrown temple complex in what can often be complete solitude.
 Though it is now accessible within a couple of hours by road from Siem Reap, Koh Ker was for a long time one of the most remote complexes in Cambodia; a forgotten capital of the Angkorian Empire.